JustinJNaidu/Sleep_Health/README.md

 3. Run the automated version of the image
 - Use "make sleep_project" in the terminal to build the image automatically;

-4. Build the report automatically
+4. Build report automatically
 Git bash on Windows:
-- Use "make docker-run" in the terminal to build the report automatically.
+- Use "make docker-run" in the terminal.
 Git bash on Mac:
-- Use "make docker-run-m" instead.
+- Use "make docker-run-m" in the terminal.